replicatedhq/help-center/content/docs/audit-log/exposing-events/enterprise-api.md

 - Use the "Pump Active Search" endpoint whenever you want to get more events from your search.
     - Pump active search will always return only the events that occurred since the last time it was queried, so it can be called as often as every few seconds, or as infrequently as every few months

-**Note**: Saved Search functionality may not be available in all Retraced environments.
+**Note**: Saved Search functionality may not be available in all Audit Log environments.

 The endpoints for managing Saved Searches are described in the [Enterprise API Guide](/documentation/apis/enterprise/).
 There's also an [OpenAPI/Swagger  specification](https://api.retraced.io/enterprise/v1/swagger.json) and [interactive API console](https://retraced.readme.io/reference#searchactive).